fusionfoto/fooappender_middleware/TestEnvironmentSetup.md

 $ sh natnetwork.sh start
 ```

 ...which will add a load of port forwards for you.
-To remove them, run the sccript again but with a `stop` argument.
+To remove them, run the script again but with a `stop` argument.

 ## Virtual Machines - OS Setup
 We're going to set up two VMs using the network we just created.